How to Recognize Parallel and Perpendicular Lines

-The slopes of the lines that are parallel to one another are
+Here are the slopes of the lines that are parallel:

 As a matter of fact, because the lines with slopes of 1/2 and 5/10 are equal to one another, they're both perpendicular to the lines with slopes of –2 and –14/7, which are also equal in slope.
 It's one big, happy family.